 What Is Escrow?

 When you are talking about a real estate transaction you will hear the word "Escrow" but what is that?
-What does it mean exactly.
-This is always a hard word to describe but to put it in the most basic terms it is an process that a buyer and seller into into when they are in contract.
+What does it mean exactly?
+This is always a hard word to describe but to put it in the most basic terms it is a process that a buyer and seller go into when they are in contract.
 So to begin a buyer finds a house and they put in an offer and negotiations commence.
 Once the buyer and seller have agreed upon a price and the conditions of the sale they will be in contract.
 The agents will then contact the agreed upon title company and open escrow.
 The title company will oversee the transaction.
 They are neutral and work for both the buyer and the seller at the same time.
-Title is not aloud to make decisions that will influence the transaction...they act on the express and signed instructions that have been agreed upon by the buyer and the seller.
+Title is not allowed to make decisions that will influence the transaction...they act on the express and signed instructions that have been agreed upon by the buyer and the seller.

 Earnest Money Deposit